 Updates.- Updates are done regularly (often every 2 months or so).
-The last update was done on May 8, 2013.
+The last update was done on Dec 11, 2013 (except for the Mac 64-bit version, which is May 2013).
 Note that the Mac PPC version is no longer maintained (last version is of December 2007).
 A list of recent additions and bugfixes is maintained here.

 (for new or lazy users)